Best Crypto Cards in Colombia (2026)

 Proof of Colombian address via utility bill (recibo de servicios publicos: energia, agua, gas), bank statement (extracto bancario), or certificate from the administration of the building/neighborhood.

 Physical cards ship to Colombian addresses within 7-14 business days.
-Virtual cards are available immediately for Apple Pay and Google Pay use.
+Virtual cards are available immediately for crypto cards with Apple Pay and Google Pay use.

 Spending Tips for Colombia